 Make Yourself a Workstation

 Aside from access to machines or tools, companies build offices and workspaces to ensure quality output and help employees maintain work-life balance.
 Similarly, when working from home, having a dedicated workstation makes completing duties more manageable.
-In detail, an isolated environment helps the mind to focus on important tasks instead of thinking unrelated things or feeling urges to do other chores.
+In detail, an isolated environment helps the mind to focus on important tasks instead of thinking about unrelated things or feeling urges to do other chores.
 Also, since it’s logical to store job essentials in the designated workroom, reaching for tools can be faster, and the rest of the house should look tidier.

 In the process, one can convert an empty room into an office.
 It doesn’t have to look like something particular as long as it can seclude a person from the feeling of being in the house.
 On the other hand, for apartments or tiny homes, placing a divider similar to that of open offices should suffice.
 However, if such things still aren’t possible, one can try having separate devices or peripherals for work and personal use.
 As the former is quite unrealistic for many, using another mouse, keyboard, desk mat, and computer profile can still make a difference and help the brain focus better.
-Lastly, for a laptop, it’s possible to signify docking to an external monitor as work hours and using it independently as personal time.
+Lastly, for a laptop, it’s possible to signify docking to an external monitor during work hours and using it independently as personal time.

-Create a to-do List of Tasks For Each Day
+Create a to-do list of Tasks For Each Day

 Planning ahead of time is essential.
-Whether it’s a trip, celebration, or basically any event, listing all things to do and time to achieve them can contribute to successful execution.
+Whether it’s a trip, celebration, or basically any event, listing all things to do and the time to achieve them can contribute to successful execution.
 However, for other matters, like work, planning can also ensure that no time will go to waste, and one can prioritize the most critical tasks.
 On a work-from-home (WFH) setup, it’s possible to replicate such behavior by creating a to-do list every day.
 It doesn’t matter if it’s on a whiteboard, sticky notes, or a task management app; a work schedule laid out into smaller tasks can increase productivity, especially when doing projects at home, where distractions are everywhere.

 Creating a to-do list is best done before the work starts.
 It could be written the night before, after work, or early in the morning.
 Whatever timing fits best, the idea is to plan what things to do on that particular day and consider how many hours to spend on each item if possible.
 Also, if there are too many projects, grouping chores by priority will help one complete more necessary tasks first, especially if it’s impossible to clear the to-do list in one sitting.
 Accordingly, doing so can maximize work hours each day and even potentially prevent burnout.